Terri-Lynn Williams-Davidson

 Williams-Davidson has also become an important figure in the preservation of Haida culture, using music and literature to revitalize the language and culture of Haida Gwaii.
-She has released three studio albums of Haida songs: 2008's "Lalaxaaygans: Beautiful Sound", 2011's "New Journeys" and 2017's "Grizzly Bear Town" as well as two books based on supernatural beings from ancient oral Haida narratives: "Magical Beings of Haida Gwaii" and "Out of Concealment".
+She has released four studio albums of Haida songs: 2008's Lalaxaaygans: Beautiful Sound, 2011's New Journeys, 2017's Grizzly Bear Town and 2025's Edge of the World as well as two books based on supernatural beings from ancient oral Haida narratives: Magical Beings of Haida Gwaii and Out of Concealment.

 Biography

 Born and raised in Haida Gwaii, Williams-Davidson was given the name "Lalaxaaygans" Haida for "Beautiful Sound" by her maternal great-grandmother Susan Williams, who was a song custodian.
 The influence of her great-grandmother became apparent at the age of 6 when she first began singing in public.
 She began singing in Haida at 13 and soon after co-founded a children's dance group "Skidegate Haida Dancers" in 1978.

 Williams-Davidson's academic career began with a degree in computer science, which she received from the University of British Columbia (UBC) in 1990.
 While pursuing a degree in law she spent the summer of 1993 working for the Haida Gwaii Museum, where she catalogued and researched southern songs of the Haida Nation.
 The following year, Williams-Davidson received the name "Gid7ahl-Gudsllaay" held by her great-grandmother Susan Williams.

-Williams-Davidson completed her law degree and graduated from UBC in 1995.
-She was called to the Bar of British Columbia the following year and founded EAGLE, a charity providing free legal aid to protect land.
+Williams-Davidson completed her degree and graduated from UBC in 1995.
+She was called to the Bar of British Columbia the following year and founded EAGLE (Environment-Aboriginal Guardianship through Law and Education), a charity providing free legal aid to protect land.

 In 1996, Williams-Davidson married Robert Davidson, a renowned Haida artist.

 She is the cousin of Gidansda Guujaaw.